mdoege/Py1620/README.md

 ### Power of 2

 The code is loaded from the CMEM file.
+The addition and multiplication tables in 1620 memory are not used but standard Python integer math.
 Computing 2**9999 takes about 18 seconds on a PC, so the program is about 70x as fast as a real IBM 1620.
-The addition and multiplication tables in 1620 memory are not used but standard Python integer math.

-Overbars for the flag bit are printed using Unicode combining characters and may not look good with some fonts.
+Overbars for the flag bit are printed using Unicode combining characters and may not look good (e.g. be shifted horizontally) with some fonts.

 Also see this [YouTube video](https://www.youtube.com/watch?v=e4JH26yF_u0) of Power of Two running on the far more accurate [1620 Junior](https://github.com/IBM-1620) emulator.